mosse-security/mcsi-library/docs/articles/2022/02/what-is-the-right-mindset-for-red-teaming/what-is-the-right-mindset-for-red-teaming.md

 (what-is-the-right-mindset-for-red-teaming)=
 # What is the right mindset for Red Teaming?

-Cyber Red Teaming is an important process that helps organizations identify and mitigate cyber vulnerabilities.
-In order to be successful, teams must have the right mindset and think outside the box.
+In order to be successful at red teaming, it is important to have the right mindset.
+This means being able to think like your adversary, being creative and flexible, and always being critical.
+It is also important to have a strong understanding of the tools and techniques used by attackers.
+With this knowledge, you will be better equipped to find and exploit weaknesses in your organization's defenses.

 ## General Advice